 The ART story illustrates a broader systemic issue.
 When federal funding defines innovation through specific design criteria, engineers and planners must build for eligibility.
 Compliance becomes a prerequisite for access to capital.

 This pattern is not unique.
 Across the country, transportation professionals have become highly skilled at navigating federal scoring frameworks.
 The system rewards projects that align with established funding categories and demonstrate visible transformation.
-Over time, this produces a predictable result: more infrastructure designed to signal change, more documentation to justify it, and more capital invested in distinct corridors, all without corresponding gains in network performance.
+Over time, this produces a predictable result: more infrastructure designed to signal change, more documentation to justify it, and more capital invested in distinct corridors, often without corresponding gains in network performance.

 The issue is not a lack of expertise.
 It is a misalignment between what federal programs measure and what riders actually need.
 When innovation is verified through branding, infrastructure, and separateness rather than through access, frequency, and integration, compliance naturally takes precedence over performance.